timescale/docs/use-timescale/vpc.md

 Security groups allow specific inbound and outbound traffic at the resource level.
 You can associate a VPC with one or more security groups and each instance in your VPC may belong to a different set of security groups.
-Your choices for your VPC are:
+The security group choices for your VPC are:

-* Create a security group specifically for your VPC.
+* Create a security group to use for your Timescale VPC only.
 * Associate your VPC with an existing security group.
-* Do nothing, your VPC is automatically associated with the default.
+* Do nothing, your VPC is automatically associated with the default one.

 <Procedure>
+To create a security group specifically for your Timescale VPC:

 1. [AWS > VPC Dashboard > Security Groups][aws-security-groups], click `Create security group`.

-2. Complete these details:
+1. Enter the rules for this security group:

    <img class="main-content__illustration"
    src="https://assets.timescale.com/docs/images/aws-vpc-securitygroup.webp"